Betty Bacon Blunt’s wordless novel, Bet It’s A Boy, in 46 drawings is a lighthearted pictorial account of a woman’s journey to childbirth.

 Publisher:

-- Plastic comb – Cider Press; Place of publication: Brattleboro, VT
+- Plastic comb binding – Cider Press; Place of publication: Brattleboro, VT

-- Plastic spiral – The General Publishing Company; Place of publication: Springfield, Mass.
+- Plastic spiral binding – The General Publishing Company; Place of publication: Springfield, Mass.

-- Perfect bound – Grosset and Dunlap; Place of publication: New York
+- Perfect bound binding – Grosset and Dunlap; Place of publication: New York

 Dimensions: